Course code VET315

 Rules concerning absence are provided in the semester plan.

 The reason for strict absence rules is that clinic teaching provides skills training that is necessary for the practice of the profession.
 In the event of absence beyond what is accepted, the missing number of days must be made up according to rules given in the semester plan.
-The student will not be able to be presented for the exam until the absence has been taken back.
+The student will not be able to be presented for the exam until the absence has been retaken.

 Health and Safety